AnObfuscator/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 * 32 tBodyGyroJerk-std()-Z

 ### tBodyAccMag
+tBodyAccMag is the magnitude of tBodyAcc-XYZ calculated using the Euclidian norm.

+The mean & standard deviation for each calculation were then averaged for that particular Activity & SubjectID.

 * 33 tBodyAccMag-mean()
 * 34 tBodyAccMag-std()

 ### tGravityAccMag
+tGravityAccMag is the magnitude of tGravityAcc-XYZ calculated using the Euclidian norm.

+The mean & standard deviation for each calculation were then averaged for that particular Activity & SubjectID.

 * 35 tGravityAccMag-mean()
 * 36 tGravityAccMag-std()

 ### tBodyAccJerkMag
+tBodyAccJerkMag is the magnitude of tBodyAccJerk-XYZ calculated using the Euclidian norm.

+The mean & standard deviation for each calculation were then averaged for that particular Activity & SubjectID.

 * 37 tBodyAccJerkMag-mean()
 * 38 tBodyAccJerkMag-std()

 ### tBodyGyroMag
+tBodyGyroMag is the magnitude of tBodyGyro-XYZ calculated using the Euclidian norm.

+The mean & standard deviation for each calculation were then averaged for that particular Activity & SubjectID.

 * 39 tBodyGyroMag-mean()
 * 40 tBodyGyroMag-std()

 ### tBodyGyroJerkMag
+tBodyGyroJerkMag is the magnitude of tBodyGyroJerk-XYZ calculated using the Euclidian norm.

+The mean & standard deviation for each calculation were then averaged for that particular Activity & SubjectID.

 * 41 tBodyGyroJerkMag-mean()
 * 42 tBodyGyroJerkMag-std()

 ### fBodyAcc
+fBodyAcc is the result of applying a Fast Fourier Transform (FFT) to the tBodyAcc X, Y, and Z axis components.

+The means, mean frequencies, & standard deviations of each calculation were then averaged for that particular Activity & SubjectID.

 * 43 fBodyAcc-mean()-X
 * 44 fBodyAcc-mean()-Y
 * 45 fBodyAcc-mean()-Z